zweistein1326/S_SOB/readme.md

-# Key feature
+# Core feature

-1. Generate a public and private key for 1 user
+1. Generate a public and private key for 1 user.
-2. Connect SSO to one test website
+2. Connect SSO to one test website.

-# Additional feature
+# Improvement feature

-1. Do not let user use same email address and username twice to create a new account
+1. Do not let user use same email address and username twice to create a new account.
+2. Asynchronously add user to database and retrive information when trying to login.